zaphB/freecad.optics_design_workbench/README.md

 This workbench was inspired by the [OpticsWorkbench](https://github.com/chbergmann/OpticsWorkbench) and aims to extend its functionality towards design and optimization of optical assemblies.

+Feel free to ask any question in the [forum thread](https://forum.freecad.org/viewtopic.php?t=89264).

 ## Prerequisites